joa0323/orangehrm-manual-testing/test-plan.md

 # Test Plan – OrangeHRM Manual Testing Project

+This test plan was created as part of a manual testing project for the OrangeHRM demo application.

 ## 1. Introduction
 This document describes the testing approach for the OrangeHRM demo application.